 I hope you give these guys a try- they are so tasty!!!
 One of my favorite recipes on the blog.

 - Prep Time: 20 mins

 - Cook Time: 20 mins

 - Yield: 4 1x

 - Cuisine: Mexican

-- 4 whole grain tortillas ( or sub GF tortillas) 8-10 inches wide
+- 4 whole-grain tortillas (or sub GF tortillas) 8-10 inches wide, or larger.

 - 1 cup shredded carrots